-- In the absence of peer-reviewed publications, FDA documents, and additional data, our ability to appraise the quality and comprehensiveness of evidence for iptacopan is limited to the trial designs and selected baseline characteristics, outcomes, and adverse events provided in conference abstracts and published on clinicaltrials.gov. - The generalizability of iptacopan trials to the PNH populations in the US is uncertain, especially given the absence of an available consort diagram showing recruitment, screening, and reasons for exclusions, as well as a lack of details regarding the background standard of care for PNH in other countries. - The evidence for iptacopan for treatment-naive PNH patients comes from a small single-arm trial of 24 week duration without a comparator group.
-Thus, we lack comparative efficacy of iptacopan versus a C5 inihibitor. - For treatment-experienced PNH patients with clinically significant EVH, we lack quantitative comparisons of iptacopan versus pegcetacoplan.
+- The generalizability of iptacopan trials to the PNH populations in the US is uncertain, especially given the absence of an available consort diagram showing recruitment and screening, as well as a lack of details regarding the background standard of care for PNH in other countries. - The evidence for iptacopan for treatment-naive PNH patients comes from a small single-arm trial of 24-week duration without a comparator group.
+Thus, we lack comparative efficacy of iptacopan versus a C5 inhibitor. - For treatment-experienced PNH patients with clinically significant EVH, we lack quantitative comparisons of iptacopan versus pegcetacoplan.
 Qualitatively, although proximal complement inhibitors target different molecules and the severity of PNH among participants differed slightly across trials, they seem to share a common hematologic response in reducing hemolysis, blood transfusions, and fatigue, and improving hemoglobin.
-Further study is required to comparatively assess the efficacy of these strategies. - There remains concern for more frequent and severe breakthrough intravascular hemolysis compared to C5 inhibitors due to the amplification efffect of incomplete C3b inhibition (see Figure 1) from medication nonadherence (given iptacopan's short half-life), complement-amplifying conditions (pregnancy, infections, major surgery), and potentially from the observed increased PNH clone size common to proximal complement inhibitor therapy.
+Further study is required to comparatively assess the efficacy of these strategies. - There remains concern for more frequent and severe breakthrough intravascular hemolysis compared to C5 inhibitors due to the amplification effect of incomplete C3b inhibition (see Figure 1) from medication nonadherence (given iptacopan's short half-life), complement-amplifying conditions (pregnancy, infections, major surgery), and potentially from the observed increased PNH clone size common to proximal complement inhibitor therapy.
 While the rates were low in the trials, they were of short duration (24 weeks) and may not be reflective of long-term use in real-world settings, particularly where adherence may be lower and complement-activating stressors may be more frequent (surgery, infections, pregnancy).

 - Although the incidence of MAVEs was notably low for iptacopan in the trials, there is uncertainty regarding its durability for protecting against thrombosis.
 This concern is especially pertinent for treatment-naive patients, since patients and clinical experts we spoke to highly valued the greater certainty of thrombosis protection from the 15 years of real-world experience and accrued effectiveness data of C5 inhibitor therapy. - For the treatment-experienced population, the open-label trial design may have biased selfreported fatigue, decisions for blood transfusions, and clinically defined outcomes such as breakthrough hemolysis, MAVEs, or serious adverse effects.
 However, hematologic profiles are more bias-resistant to the open-label design. - For the treatment-naive population, 18% of the 40 participants were missing a hemoglobin value at the end of the study period, so hematologic response could depend on whether there was informative censoring.
-However, all 40 participants avoided blood transfusions at some point during the study period, suggestive of ample hematologic response.
+However, all 40 participants avoided blood transfusions at some point during the study period, suggesting ample hematologic response.